 It is recognized that there are conditions where the OSP lacks a direct mechanism to fully attest that there is a known authenticated customer and/or that the customer associated with the calling TN is valid.
 This Technical Report provided representative use cases where there is a “knowledge gap” between the information the OSP can determine locally and the information it needs from outside parties or through additional methods to provide “full attestation” marking (attestation level “A”).
 In addition, Annex A identifies approaches on how each method makes it authoritative or sufficiently trustworthy, and how it is securely conveyed in order to enable the OSP to provide full Attestation.

-The three approaches in Annex A provide different solution alternatives to close the “Attestation Gap” by enabling the OSP to fully attest that the caller ID is valid.
-The three approaches are 1) Delegated Certificates, 2) Extended Validation (EV) Certificates with TN Letter of Authorization (TNL0A) and 3) Central TN Database.
+The four approaches in Annex A provide different solution alternatives to close the “Attestation Gap” by enabling the OSP to fully attest that the caller ID is valid.
+The four approaches are 1) Delegated Certificates, 2) Extended Validation (EV) Certificates with TN Letter of Authorization (TNL0A) 3) Central TN Database and 4) Enterprise Identity Distributed Ledger.
 Within the Delegated Certificate approach there are various solution sub-options that differ based on who authorizes the Enterprise to obtain a certificate and who issues the certificate.
 It should be noted that these approaches are not mutually exclusive and more than one approach can be implemented without impacting the other(s).

-As shown in the Solution Comparison Matrix in Table A.1, all three solution approaches are technically viable in terms of their ability to support the principles listed in Section 6.
-The three approaches share the following fundamental constructs:
+As shown in the Solution Comparison Matrix in Table A.1, all four solution approaches are technically viable in terms of their ability to support the principles listed in Section 6.
+The four approaches share the following fundamental constructs: